(105 ILCS 5/2-3.170)

 "Unit equivalent tax rate" means the Adjusted Operating Tax Rate, as defined in Section 18-8.15 of this Code, multiplied by a factor of 1 for unit school districts, 13/9 for elementary school districts, and 13/4 for high school districts.

-(d) School districts seeking grants under this Section shall apply to the State Board by October 1 of each year.
-All applications to the State Board for grants shall include the amount of the grant requested.
+(d) School districts seeking grants under this Section shall apply to the State Board each year.
+All applications to the State Board for grants shall include the amount of the tax relief intended by the school district.

 (i) If the State Board does not expend all appropriations allocated pursuant to this Section, then any remaining funds shall be allocated pursuant to Section 18-8.15 of this Code.